jakerenzella/doubtfire-blog/content/blog/July-2019-update/index.md

 description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 ---

 Welcome to the July 2019 update to Doubtfire.
-There are a number of significant feature enhancements in this realease which we hope you will like.
+There are a number of significant feature enhancements in this release which we hope you will like.
 Some of the key highlights are:

 * [Extensions Rework](#extensions) - Students can now request extensions per task, which are approved or denied by the tutor.
 * [Discussions](#discussions) - Tutors can record and request Doubtfire to discuss a task with a student in real time, using the tutor's pre-recorded prompts.